huangheqing/cse531_project_3/README.md

-# cse531_project_1
+# cse531_project_2
-Distributed Banking System
+# Logical Clock on Distributed Banking System
-This system has several components that simulate the view, deposit and withdraw operations in a real-world banking system.
+This system has several components that simulate the Lamport’s logical clock algorithm on top of deposit and withdraw operations in a real-world banking system.

 ## Setup and installation